nikita-moor/latin-dictionary/Wagner1878/README.md

 # Wagner, Lexicon Latinum (1878)

-Phraseological dictionary of **Latin** language contains translation of a word into **French**, synonyms, antonyms, adjectives or adverbs applicable to this word, and example phrases from classic Latin works on the topic of the word.
+This phraseological dictionary of **Latin** language contains translation of a word into **French**, synonyms, antonyms, adjectives or adverbs applicable to this word, and example phrases from classic Latin works on the topic of the word.
 Computer version in XDXF format.

 Early production version.
 Part 1 of 18 — words from A to ANGUSTUS.